 How Does a CD Work?

-Higher rates: To reward you for that promise, the bank agrees to pay you more than you’d get from a savings account: You get a higher annual percentage yield (APY) on the funds you deposit.
-Why does the bank pay more?
-Because they know they can use your money for longer-term investments like loans, and you won't come asking for it next week.
+A CD is a form of "time deposit."
+In return for a higher interest rate, you promise to keep your cash in the bank for a pre-determined amount of time.
+The bank agrees to pay you more interest than you’d get from a savings account in exchange for that agreement.
+You'll receive a higher annual percentage yield (APY) on the funds you deposit because the bank knows that it can use your money for longer-term investments like loans and you won't come asking for it next week.

 How to Start Using CDs

 Contact your bank or credit union if you choose to open a CD with your local financial institution.
 Most banks will explain your options and allow you to make CD investments online.
 You also can call customer service or speak with a banker in person.

 Explain how much you’d like to invest and ask about early withdrawal penalties and alternative CD products.
 The bank might have additional CD options that are a better fit for you.
 They might offer higher rates, more flexibility, or other features.

 You’ll see a separate account on your statements or online dashboard after you move your money into a CD.

 CDs may be held in almost any type of account, including individual retirement accounts (IRAs), joint accounts, trusts, and custodial accounts.